Celebrating Local Talent

-(94 Florida Rd 031 312 3804) Visit the African Art Centre shop and gallery to view a selection of high quality telephone wire baskets and jewellery, Ilala Palm Baskets, traditional Zulu ceramics, Fine Art, antique Zulu beadwork, unique Zulu beaded jewellery and specially handcrafted gifts.
+(94 Florida Rd 031 312 3804) Visit the African Art Centre shop and gallery to view a selection of high-quality telephone wire baskets and jewelry, Ilala Palm Baskets, traditional Zulu ceramics, Fine Art, antique Zulu beadwork, unique Zulu beaded jewelry and specially handcrafted gifts.
 Every purchase made from the African Art Centre provides income and employment for more than 600 artists and crafters currently supported by the Centre.

 Artisan Contemporary Gallery